 Food would be the last thing on one’s mind when it comes to the arena of education.
 “Learning through food?” you might scoff.
-“I’d be ecstatic if my kid just learn to eat food normally.”
+“I’d be ecstatic if my kid just learns to eat food normally.”
 You would be surprised at what kids can pick up through food.
 Be it general knowledge, linguistics, social skills and etiquette, even gratitude and appreciation, there is much to be fed to the brain through hungry little mouths!

 Getting picky eaters to be more involved in the process

 Active participation helps kids be less intimidated by food.
 From farm (vegetable, of course) to table, make sure kids understand the hard work and effort that is put into farming, harvesting and the subsequent cooking of the food.
 Their opinion should be sought and valued.
 Have them help you cook.
 Depending on their age, this can mean counting out cherry tomatoes or toasting sunflower seeds to add to a salad, stirring, and later making a meal on their own.
 Even setting the table contributes to ownership.

 Kiddiwinkie Schoolhouse @ Grandstand holds a bi-monthly International Culture and Cuisine Day where a country is focused on in a week-long affair of thematic activities which includes craft and food craft.
 It culminates in a day of learning all about the chosen country’s culture through food.

 This event is Kiddiwinkie Schoolhouse’s initiative to cultivate cultural cognizance in children as we believe that exposure to cultural diversity helps shape astute and respectful children.
 Beyond racial and cultural tolerance, we aim to raise knowledgeable citizens of the world who have genuine fascination and respect for other cultures.

 In February, China was the spotlight for the school’s International Cuisine and Cultural Day and our children had a chance to learn about the country, its cultural practices and had a chance to make their own dumplings.